 Assist Those in Need of Help

 Next, assess whether anyone at the scene of the car accident has sustained injuries and requires immediate medical attention, including:

 If someone is injured, it is important to keep them immobilized and in a safe position, if possible.
 Immediately call emergency services and request an ambulance.

 After an accident, it’s crucial to promptly dial 9-1-1.
 This guarantees the filing of a police report and ensures that all parties involved receive the necessary medical assistance.

 File an Accident Report

-The Illinois Rules of the Road book says that a driver has 30 minutes to report a crash once it occurs.
-If the driver is injured and cannot make the report, his or her passenger can make it.
-You must also make a report to the Illinois Department of Transportation within 10 days of the accident.
+The Illinois Rules of the Road handbook states that a driver has 30 minutes to report a crash once it happens.
+If the driver is injured and cannot make the report, their passenger can make it.
+You must also make a report to the Illinois Department of Transportation within 10 days of the car accident.